rerun-io/rerun/crates/viewer/re_view_text_log/README.md

 ![MIT](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Apache](https://img.shields.io/badge/license-Apache-blue.svg)

-A Space View that shows text entries in a table and scrolls with the active time.
+A View that shows text entries in a table and scrolls with the active time.